 Congratulations!
 You've reached a milestone in completing your study.
-Contact Pearl IRB to ensure the closure of the study is properly documented.
+Submit a study closure request via Mentor to ensure the closure of the study is properly documented.
 It is important that the IRB document your study as completed.

-Complete the "Study Close Out Form" (found at http://www.pearlirb.com/resources/forms), attach all requested documents, have the form signed by the individuals listed in the form, and submit to the IRB.
+Complete the Study Close Out Form, attach all requested documents, have the form signed by the investigator, and submit to the IRB.
 Maintain electronic copies of all information submitted to the IRB in case revisions are required.